NewFangled-Vision/full-stack-test/README.md

  - README.md

-Brief reasoning: how you compute eligibility time, how you ensure determinism, how cycles are handled, and what invariants your tests assert.
+ * Provide brief reasoning: how you compute eligibility time, how you ensure determinism, how cycles are handled, and what invariants your tests assert.